The Thick of It: Series 1 (2005)

-The first series of three episodes tracks the installation of Hugh Abbot as the new Minister for Social Affairs following the orchestrated ousting of Cliff Lawton in response to press pressure.
+The first series of three episodes tracks the installation of Hugh Abbot as the new Secretary of State for Social Affairs following the orchestrated ousting of Cliff Lawton in response to press pressure.
 Subsequently, these episodes follow Abbot's attempt to make his mark as a member of the Cabinet whilst simultaneously avoiding the ire of Malcolm Tucker, the Government's Director of Communications.
 Abbot begins his tenure by misinterpreting the Prime Minister, assuming his support for developing a benefit fraud detection unit known colloquially as the 'Snooper Force'.
 Malcolm learns of concern that the Treasury were bypassed in the announcement decision, however, leaving Hugh and his advisors Oliver Reeder and Glenn Cullen forty minutes to improvise a policy to a press briefing.
 Later, Abbot is forced by Malcolm to enhance his cultural knowledge by watching clips from EastEnders and The Bill, only to discover that one of the extras was a member of a focus group that drove the decision to choose one of two contradictory policies.
 In the series finale, the press learn Abbot is intentionally keeping a second property empty for his use by listing it on the market and rejecting all offers, bringing him close to resignation.